 The magic of modern home entertainment lies not just in stunning visuals and immersive sound but also in the ease of control.
 If you’ve recently upgraded to the Fire TV Stick 4K, you’re in for a delightful surprise.
 Among its slew of new features, one stands out for its sheer utility: Fire TV IR Control.
 Gone are when you needed a separate remote for every device in your entertainment setup.
-With Fire TV’s new IR Control feature, you can command your TV, Sound Bar, and more—all from a single remote.
+With Fire TV’s new IR Control feature, which adds a IR Emitter, you can command your TV, Sound Bar, and more—all from a single remote.

 But what exactly is IR Control, and how can you make the most of it with your Fire TV Stick 4K?
 This comprehensive guide aims to answer those questions.
 Whether you’re frustrated with juggling multiple remotes or curious about streamlining your home theater system, you’ll find the solutions here.

 - How to Set Up Fire TV IR Control

 - Frequently Asked Questions About Fire TV IR Control